Dead Gorgeous

 Dead Gorgeous is a 2010 children's supernatural fantasy television show which premiered on 15 March 2010 in Britain and 5 April 2010 in Australia.
 It was produced by Burberry Productions and Coolabi Productions with funding from Screen Australia, and directed by Stephen Maxwell Johnson and Wayne Blair.
+The programme was last re-aired on CBBC on July 10, 2013, at 12:55 p.m.

 Plot

 Dead Gorgeous follows the adventures of three sisters, Rebecca, Sophie and Hazel Ainsworth who died in a terrible carriage crash along with their beloved nanny, during the Victorian era.
-Feeling they did not get the chance to experience life properly, Rebecca applies to the ghost council for another chance of life.
+Feeling they never had the chance to experience life properly, Rebecca applies to the ghost council for another chance of life.
 Their wish is granted but they return 150 years after their death to find their home has been turned into a private boarding school.
 They are "Living Ghosts" who appear to be normal people but have ghostly abilities such as walking through walls.
 Unable to reveal their secret the sisters are forced to fit into the 21st century as students in the school that used to be their home.
 As three refined, old-fashioned young ladies, they are baffled by modern life but with the help of their ghost-guardian Agatha, and a motley selection of ghosts they manage to survive the challenges modern culture brings.
-They struggle during their attempt to adjust to modern life but do get helped by these people.
+They struggle during their attempt to adjust to modern life but are helped by these people.